 The chief medical scientist of Kamino and a leading figure in the cloning program.

-- Ascended Extra: She plays a small role in "Shadow of Malevolence" near the beginning of the installment before playing a major role in the Order 66 arc near the end of the installment.
+- Ascended Extra: She plays a small role in "Shadow of Malevolence" near the beginning of the series, and all but disappeared before returning to playing a major role during the Order 66 arc in the series' sixth season, and having a likewise prominent role in The Bad Batch.

 - Black Eyes of Evil: Although all Kaminoans have black sclerae.